 In his book, Piketty offers the solution of a global progressive tax on assets.
 By placing a tax on assets, rather than on income, a rebalancing occurs.
 Those with accumulated wealth pay the burden of taxes rather than those living on wages alone.
 But Piketty acknowledges the many problems with this approach.
 Among them, if the tax is not universal, assets and their owners would move to countries where such taxes do not exist, creating even greater wealth disparities.
 And a tax solution places governments, rather than the private sector, in the sole role of determining and distributing the benefits provided by such newly levied charges.

 In his Aspen Institute keynote address in July of this year, author and New York Times reporter Anand Giridharadas discusses the long instituted practice by individuals and foundations of addressing income disparities through gifts to social service organizations.
-The plight of the poor is alleviated through paying for health care, housing, scholarships and other prescribed services.
-Giridharadas recognizes the "generosity" of this practice but cautions that it falls short of "justice".
-He recommends not only "giving more" but also "taking less."
+The plight of the poor is alleviated through paying for health care, housing, scholarships and other proscribed services.
+This system attempts to allieviate poverty by paying for health care, housing, scholarships and other proscribed services.
+Giridharadas recognizes the “generosity” of this practice but cautions that it falls short of “justice”.
+He recommends not only “giving more” but also “taking less.”

 In fact, a closer examination of the “gifting industry” shows that the fees paid to investment firms for managing philanthropic funds and to administrators for distributing social services often exceeds the value of the services themselves.
 This has led some to a call for an outright redistribution of assets – taking from the rich and giving to the poor – as a matter of justice and reparation.
 But how?